 Winter-Hardy and Tropical-Marginal Aquatic Plants

-These plants add a beautiful dimension to your water garden.
-They are among the earliest blossoming plants in the water garden.
+These plants add a beautiful dimension to your water garden and they are among the earliest plants to blossom.
 Some irises prefer damp soils and others can be constantly in the water.
 They are available mostly in quart and gallon pots and can be planted as described above for Marginals.
 Most irises that we offer are hardy in this area, but Louisiana irises may benefit from being brought in for winter.

 Submerged Aquatic Plants